Gallbladder removal - open - discharge

 - Nausea, and maybe throwing up (vomiting).
 Your surgeon can provide you with nausea medicine, if needed.

 - Loose stools after eating.
 This may last 4 to 8 weeks.
 Rarely, the diarrhea can continue.
 Your health care provider can discuss treatment options with you.

 - Bruising around your wound.
 This will go away on its own.

-- Skin redness around your wound.
+- A small amount of skin redness just around the edge of your wound.
 This is normal.

 - A small amount of watery or dark bloody fluid from the incision.
 This is normal for several days after surgery.

-The surgeon may have left 1 or 2 drainage tubes in your belly:
+The surgeon may have left one or two drainage tubes in your belly:

 - One will help remove any fluid or blood that is left in your belly.